 Liza J Lee

-Liza is a senior copywriter, journalist, and Google Local Guide with 25+ million photo and video views on Google Maps to benefit local businesses.
-She offers AI-assisted digital courses for creators.
+Liza is a writer on BTC, NFTs, AI, blockchain, and Vancouver arts.
+She is also a marketer and Google Local Guide with 25+ million photo and video views on Google Maps in Vancouver, Canada.
+She offers AI-assisted digital courses.

 by Liza J Lee